waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Lessons Learned
 - Suicune Quest (Crystal): The quest is strictly gated.
 Eusine must be defeated in Cianwood before the Route 42 sighting triggers.
 Missing this battle is a common cause of progress stalling.
 - Navigation (Cianwood): The northern shore is segmented by walls and buoys.
-Surfing far east is likely required to bypass the buoy barrier and reach the northernmost edge.
+Surfing far east is required to bypass the buoy barrier and reach the northernmost edge.

-## Task Log
-- Turn 27474: Started verifying Eusine's defeat in Cianwood.
-(Timestamp: Turn 27474)
-- Turn 27511: Fixing pathfinding tool and continuing to bypass buoy barrier via eastern water route.
+- Tool Hygiene: Fixed find_path_v8 to handle XML root being the Map element.

 # Navigation - Path to Tin Tower
 1. Ecruteak City (18, 11) -> Enter Gatehouse (4_1).